swimmingly/swimmingly.github.io/_pages/other/individualism.md

 ---
 title: individualism
 layout: page
-navprev: nothing
+navprev: free
 permalink: /other/individualism/
-navnext: free
+navnext: sanity
 ---

 ### notes toward an individualist form of government

-These notes are semi-organized.
+These notes are only semi-organized.
 But they are enough to begin thinking along new lines.

-First, please read [individualism](/blog/2022/08/individualism/), a short piece from my blog.
+You may first want to read [individualism](/blog/2022/08/individualism/), a short blog post.
 It links to [scene: freedom](/blog/2020/11/scene-freedom/), which links back here.

 #### immutable